Haseeb-s/CS321-Team10/readme.md

     3. Create a repo with your own name `git checkout -b NAME`

 - Merge your changes into the development branch at least daily
+    1. Switch to the development branch `git checkout development`
+    2.

 ![Branching Setup](/doc/branching.png?raw=true "Branching Setup")